The Korean Alphabet | A Complete and Definitive Guide to Hangul 한글

 The goal was to invent an alphabet that was closer to the Korean pronunciation and would mimic the movements the mouth makes when you talk the language.

-At the beginning, this alphabet had to face the adversity of scholars (called yangbans).
-However, it became more and more widely used by women and lower class Koreans.
+In the beginning, this alphabet had to face the adversity of scholars (called yangbans).
+However, it became more and more widely used by women and lower-class Koreans.

 Whilst Hangul was still mocked by some intellectuals until the 20th century, now Hanja letters are rarely in use anymore at all, with only a few exceptions (when writing letters for weddings or for New Year’s wishes for example).

-Hangul has taken its revenge and is the one that remained in daily use.
+Hangul has taken its revenge and is the one that remains in daily use.

 Korean Alphabet | Hangul Today